 It is stated that, at a subtle level, Truth drives the world more than anything else.
-Indeed, Truth is the latent force which keeps kindled the fire of continuity for the entire existence.
+Indeed, Truth is the latent force that keeps kindling the fire of continuity for the entire existence.
 It is further believed that Truth shines by the power of goodness and Godliness.
-And the goodness is fueled by the invocation of the subtle elements in nature.
-This task is primarily carried out by the people who are interested in changing themselves spiritually and improving the destiny of humanity at large.
-Mostly, these people are the seers and sages, who have realised the Truth and have been helping the mortals get over difficulties & sufferings and secure more happiness and positivity, which is the birthright of every individual.
+And the excellence is fueled by the invocation of the subtle elements in nature.
+This task is primarily carried out by the people interested in changing themselves spiritually and improving the destiny of humanity at large.
+Mostly, these people are the seers and sages who have realised the Truth and have been helping the mortals get over difficulties & sufferings and secure more happiness and positivity, which is the birthright of every individual.

-Well, it is stated by many that India in the past (and even today) has generated more spirituality than most other regions of the world.
-In fact, there have been numerous sages and seers in Indian history who have tried to maximise human welfare and happiness.
-And it’s very interesting to know about some of the prominent ancient sages of India.
-Well, here we present brief descriptions of the five most prominent Indian sages and saints:
+It is stated by many that India is the land of spirituality compared to most other regions of the world.
+There have been a huge list of saints in India and Indian history who have tried to maximise human welfare and happiness.
+And it’s exciting to know about some of the prominent ancient scholars of India.
+Well, here we present brief descriptions of the five most prominent sages of India

-Well, among the ancient Indian sages, Vishvamitra occupies a very prominent place.
-As per the Indian tradition, sage Vishvamitra was born as a Kshatriya, but he was able to change himself into a Brahmarishi (meaning a seer who has realised the Supreme Self).
-He could achieve this by practising harsh penance and tough spiritual austerities, even though he faced serious obstacles on three occasions and became one of the greatest saints of India.
+Well, among all indian saints, Vishvamitra occupies a very prominent place.
+As per the Indian tradition, sage Vishvamitra was born as a Kshatriya, but he could change himself into a Brahmarishi (meaning a seer who has realised the Supreme Self).
+He could achieve this by practising harsh penance and rigid spiritual austerities, even though he faced severe obstacles on three occasions and became one of the greatest saints of India.

-The life and story of sage Vishvamitra is provided in the Indian super epic Valmiki Ramayana.
-Besides, the other grand epic Mahabharata says that Vishvamitra’s relationship with the apsara (maiden) Maneka resulted in a daughter named Shakuntala, whose story is narrated in Adi Parva of Mahabharata.
+The life and story of sage Vishvamitra are provided in the Indian super epic Valmiki Ramayana.
+Besides, the other great epic Mahabharata says that Vishvamitra’s relationship with the apsara (maiden) Maneka resulted in a daughter named Shakuntala, whose story is narrated in Adi Parva of Mahabharata.

 The Achievements Of Vishvamitra: He founded the famous Gayatri Mantra.
 Besides, he is stated to have composed three Mandalas of the Rig Veda.
-It is believed that only 24 seers since pre-historic times have understood the full meaning and the power of Gayatri Mantra.
+It is believed that only 24 seers since prehistoric times have understood the whole meaning and the power of Gayatri Mantra.
 And Vishwamitra is the first amongst these 24.

-Sage Vashishtha is another important seer amongst the famous sages in history.
+Sage Vashishtha is another important famous ancient Saints of India.
 He is said to be the guru of the Devas (or the demigods).
 He is also the guru of Surya Vansha, the lineage of Lord Rama.
-At the same time, Vashishtha is one of the Saptarishis (the group of the elite seven rishis of India).
-His ideas gave gone a long way in influencing the Indian wisdom.
-In fact, he is believed to be the first sage of the Vedanta school of Hindu philosophy by Adi Shankara.
+At the same time, Vashishtha is one of the Saptarishis (the elite seven rishis of India).
+His ideas have gone a long way in influencing Indian wisdom.
+He is believed to be the first sage of the Vedanta school of Hindu philosophy by Adi Shankara.

 There are many mythologies and stories associated with sage Vashishtha.
-For instance, he is stated to be in possession of the divine cow Kamdhenu and her child Nandi, who can give anything to their owners.
+For instance, he is stated to have the divine cow Kamdhenu and her child Nandi, who can give anything to their owners.
 There are also incidents of conflicts between Vashishtha and Vishvamitra as recorded in the literature of legends.
-Do you want to resolve the conflicts in your family?
+Do you want to resolve the disputes in your family?
 Take the help of Your personal astrologer.

-The Achievements of Sage Vashishtha: Well, he is stated to be the chief author of seventh Mandala of Rigveda.
-He is also associated with the Yoga Vashishtha, Vashishtha Samhita and some versions of the Agni Purana & Vishnu Purana.
+The Achievements of Sage Vashishtha: Well, he is the chief author of the seventh Mandala of Rigveda.
+He is also associated with the Yoga Vashishtha, Vashishtha Samhita, and some Agni Purana & Vishnu Purana versions.
 Yoga Vashishtha consists of the teachings imparted by Sage Vasishta to Lord Rama.

-Agastya – The Sage Who Drank The Mighty Ocean To Expose Demons
+Agastya – The Sage Who Drank The Mighty Ocean

-Next on the list of saints in India is Sage Agastya, he holds huge importance in Tamil tradition, wherein he is considered a form of Lord Shiva.
+Next on the list of saints in India is Sage Agastya, he holds massive importance in Tamil tradition among Saints of India, wherein he is considered a form of Lord Shiva.
 He neither has a human mother nor a human father, which makes him so very different.
 It is believed that he was born in a mud pitcher along with his twin sage Vashishtha.
 In the Shaivite tradition, he is the first Tamil Siddhar.
 There is repeated mention of sage Agastya in the different chapters of the holy Ramayana.
-It is stated that he also drank oceans in order to expose the demons, who had gone into hiding.
+It is stated that he also drank oceans to expose the demons who had gone into hiding.

 Like Vashishtha and Kashyapa, Maharishi Bhrigu is also one of the seven great sages (the Saptarishi Mandal).
-In fact, Bhrigu is considered the mind-born-son (Manas Putra) of Lord Brahma.
+Bhrigu is considered the mind-born son (Manas Putra) of Lord Brahma.
 Sometimes Maharishi Bhrigu is referred to as ‘Prajapati’ (Creator) as he helped Lord Brahma create the universe.
 Apart from being one of the most powerful saints of India, Maharishi Bhrigu also tried to hit Lord Vishnu on his chest; thus, a footprint was formed on the Lord’s chest.
 This footprint is referred to as Shrivatsa.